pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step7.md

 ```

-Build and run the facade using the respective scripts (described in the [Microservice Dockerization](../../microservice_dockerization) we mentioned above) tutorial, which can be found in this example project’s [repository (facade-sample-*)](https://github.com/pip-services-samples).
+Build and run the facade using the respective scripts (described in the [Microservice Dockerization](../../microservice_dockerization) we mentioned above) tutorial, which can be found in this example project's [repository (facade-sample-*)](https://github.com/pip-services-samples).

-To build the facade’s image and load the rest of the services’ images, run the “package” script using the command below:
+To build the facade's image and load the rest of the services' images, run the "package" script using the command below:

 ```
 .\package.ps1
 ```

-Once the build process successfully finishes, run the entire system with all of its microservices in Docker Compose using the “run” script.
+Once the build process successfully finishes, run the entire system with all of its microservices in Docker Compose using the "run" script.
 This can be done with the following command:

 ```
 .\run.ps1